ruby/ruby/doc/ruby/options.md

 Bar
 ```

-The command should not include arguments (which, if given, are ignored).

 Whitespace between the option and its argument may be omitted.

+The command should not include arguments (which, if given, are ignored),
+but may include other options.

 ### Option `-E`: \Set Default Encodings